pittsburgh-aws-meetup/code_of_conduct/slack.md

 If you are interested in being an admin, please contact the Admins.

-Rules:
+Rules
 -----------------

-1) **No harrassing behavior** (see below)
+1) **No harassing behavior** (see below)
 1) **No advertising or self-promotion.**
 If you can write a blog post about than you can talk with your peers here about it.
 But don't post a link to your blog and expect people to go read it.
-If you have an engaged discussion sharing of personally authored content is allowed.
+If you have an engaged discussion, sharing of personally authored content is permitted.
 Discussion should come first.
 1) **Use your real name**
-This is a communication medium to be used in support of the User Group.
-It is not a place for anonymized personas.
-(This should now be eonforced server-side)
+This is a communication medium to be used in support of a real-world face-to-face User Group.
+It is not a place for anonymous personae.
+(This should now be enforced server-side)
 1) **All content should be AWS or meetup relevant**
 1) **You must be human**
 Any posting entity suspected of being a bot will be immediately banned.

-Enforcement:
+Enforcement
 ----------------
 Rules are enforced by the Admins (see above)
 Rule breaking content will be deleted and the poster warned.
 Continued posting of rule breaking content will result in the user being banned.
+Consequences of harassment are detailed below.

-Logs and Records:
+Logs and Records
 -----------------
 **Please be mindful that things you say here may at some point become public**.
 We cannot prevent people from screencapping or otherwise logging this slack.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

-Message Retention:
+Message Retention
 ------------------
 Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of this team.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

-Harassment:
+Harassment
 -----------

 Harassment includes: